 Health Plan Evaluation

-If a new plan requests to join or leave the program, we meticulously study the impact on members and their access to care.
+If a plan requests to join or leave the program or certain service areas, we meticulously study the impact on members access to care and cost.

-We prioritize comprehensive care options, cost containment, and program sustainability for the long term.
-We ensure the largest possible group of California public employees receives best in class health benefits.
+We prioritize comprehensive care options, quality, cost containment, and program sustainability for the long term.
+We ensure our 1.5 million members receive best-in-class health benefits.